azure-experience/az-arm-basic-templates/README.md

 ### <a name="before-we-start"></a>Brief Introduction
 To push these ARM templates to our Azure environment, we will rely on **PowerShell** & have the following **Azure Subscription details**, ready before we kick-off.

+:memo: Pointer:

+I have shown the simulations for my subscription name.
+Feel free to use your subscription too :blush:

 |Property|Definition|
 |---|---|